Diffuse and Localized Functional Dysconnectivity in Schizophrenia: a Bootstrapped Top-Down Approach: Methods

 where $C\{condition\}=1$ when the condition is true and $0$ otherwise. \end{enumerate}

 F and G represent the distributions of a global index in HC and SZ, thus N and M representing the number of HC and SZ, 15 and 12 respectively.
-The resampling from these two sets is carried out 5000 ($B$ - number of resamples) times for all bootstrap hypothesis tests and the test statistic is the difference in medians \cite{Johnston2021bootstrap}.\\ Second, the robustness of the measures was assessed through a leave-n-subject-out approach, with $n$ equal to 1 and 2.
-The variations of the statistics computed through both methods were analyzed changing the population samples according to the two procedures.\\ The first one, hereafter referred as RST1, evaluates the variation of the p-values obtained removing all subjects one at a time from the populations values to perform MW tests and to create new resamples for BOOT.
+The resampling from these two sets is carried out 5000 ($B$ - number of resamples) times for all bootstrap hypothesis tests and the test statistic is the difference in medians \cite{Johnston2021bootstrap}.

+Second, the robustness of the measures was assessed through a leave-n-subject-out approach, with $n$ equal to 1 and 2.
+The variations of the statistics computed through both methods were analyzed changing the population samples according to the two procedures.

+The first one, hereafter referred as RST1, evaluates the variation of the p-values obtained removing all subjects one at a time from the populations values to perform MW tests and to create new resamples for BOOT.
 The second one, hereafter referred as RST2, evaluates the variation of the p-values obtained randomly removing pairs of subjects from the populations values to perform both tests.
 In this case, 350 random extractions of pairs of subjects were performed.
 The total possible pairs which can be extracted are $27*26=702$, thus we decided to run the test for about 50\% of the possibilities.
-RST2 is summarized in Figure~\ref{fig3}.\\ Then, mean and standard deviation across all tests were evaluated for both procedures.
+RST2 is summarized in Figure~\ref{fig3}.